sator-arepo-tenet-opera-rotas/potential_adjacencies_matrix/README.md

 https://www.nsf.gov/awardsearch/showAward?AWD_ID=2033607

-Research done and applied by Siobhàn Merrill-Nyxhades (NASA JPL), under Principal Investigator Lilit Yeghiazarian
+Research done and applied by Siobhàn Merrill-Nyxhades (NASA JPL) under Principal Investigator Lilit Yeghiazarian

 This python code models an abstract network of nodes and vertices; the graph is then used to show TSP and maxflow algorithms for route planning.
 One example for msp is going from arrival to destination in a city with sub-optimal routes